meeshkan/worlds-greatest-website/blog/2020-02-28-announcing-meeshkan.md

 ## How can I stay updated?

 You can [sign up for our mailing list](https://www.subscribepage.com/meeshkan).
-You can sign up for our mailing list.
 We'll only email you once a month with exciting feature updates or particularly juicy articles.
 We won't send you spam and you can unsubscribe at any time.

 ## Is meeshkan.com broken?